Unpacking the Impact of Customer Experience on Revenue

 3 minute read

 Whether you’re an ecommerce startup, a brick-and-mortar powerhouse, or an omnichannel brand with both an online and offline presence, your customer experience impacts your revenue.
 In the best cases, it can be transformative for a business.
+So, what is the customer experience impact on revenue?

-From customer service to loyalty programs, the opportunities to derive more value from your various customer experience tactics are massive.
 In this post, we’ll dive into how customer experience drives revenue growth and share three tactics you can implement to boost customers’ lifetime value, attract new customers to your brand, and help support agents work more efficiently.

 How Customer Experience Drives Revenue Growth

 Most ecommerce brands don’t come out of the gate generating revenue from their customer experiences and support centers.
 But there are tangible steps you can take to scale from a pre-revenue stage to a revenue-generation stage.
 By the end, customer experience will drive revenue growth by creating repeat business from loyal customers and elevating support agents to organically create upsell and cross-sell opportunities on their own.

 Each of these tactics is formulated with loyalty and revenue-generation in mind, providing the scalable pathways to building a mature, profitable customer experience.